 Signs of Teen Drug Abuse

-Recognizing the signs and symptoms of drug abuse can help parents to avoid being surprised.
+Recognizing the signs and symptoms of teen drug use can help parents to avoid being surprised.
 Consequently, when the use of substances disrupts the life of a teen, you can be armed with the information you need.
 Each drug causes different effects.
 According to Medline Plus, parents can look for the following signs of drug abuse:

 - New smells.
 Marijuana, alcohol, and substances that create fumes for huffing are all pungent.
 Parents who notice strong smells in their homes, cars, or on their teen’s possessions may be tipped off to drug abuse